-- No pens or pencils are needed and no books, notes, calculators or communications devices are allowed.
-Both quizzes must be taken in the Test Center at MC 1.304 and a specialized browser (the Respondus Lockdown Browser) must be used.
-(This browser is installed on the computers in the computer lab.)
+No pens or pencils are needed and no books, notes, calculators or communications devices are allowed.
+Both quizzes must be taken in the Test Center at MC 1.401.
+The Respondus Lockdown Browser must be used and is installed on the computers in the Test Center.

-- The pretest will be available from

-- 1. noon of Monday Aug 26